team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 > **Fry**: Mm-hmm.
 I see it.
 I have a good feeling about it.
 But there's something bothering me with the production code.
 I see that the tests are all green, but clearly the code does not do anything sensical.
 It just blows through, merely satisfying the tests.

 > **Leela**: You got me there.
-It's something called evil pairing.
+It's something called "evil pairing".
 If you want to mold the production code your way, you need to order it from the universe by writing a test.
 Let me show you how.

-### Chapter 5: The evil is good and negation is positive
+### Chapter 5: Evil is good and negation is positive

 ```javascript
 import gameWithoutDependencies from './monsterBeatdown';